-- (1) A qualifying patient may apply to the department for a registry identification card by submitting all of the following: - (a) Written certification issued by a practitioner within the ninety (90) days immediately preceding the date of application. - (b) The application fee. - (c) An application, including: - (i) Name, mailing address, and date of birth of the qualifying patient; - (ii) Name, mailing address, and telephone number of the qualifying patient's practitioner;

-- (iii)Name, mailing address, and date of birth of the qualifying patient's designated caregiver, if any; - (iv)A signed statement from the designated caregiver, if any, agreeing to be the patient's designated caregiver and certifying that if the application is approved he will not be a registered designated caregiver for more than five (5) registered qualifying patients; and - (v) A designation as to who will be allowed to cultivate marijuana plants for the qualifying patient's medical use if a medical marijuana dispensary is not operating within fifteen (15) miles of the qualifying patient's home and the address where the marijuana plants will be cultivated. - (2) The application for a qualifying patient's registry identification card must ask whether the patient would like the department to notify him of any clinical studies needing human subjects for research on the medical use of marijuana.
-The department shall notify interested patients if it is notified of studies that will be conducted in the United States.
+- (1) A qualifying patient may apply to the Department for a registry identification card by submitting all of the following: - (a) Written recommendation issued by a practitioner within the ninety (90) days immediately preceding the date of application. - (b) The application fee. - (c) An application, including: - (i) Name, mailing address, social security number, driver's license number, and date of birth of the qualifying patient; - (ii) Name, mailing address, and telephone number of the qualifying patient's practitioner; - (iii)Name, mailing address, social security number, driver's license number, and date of birth of the qualifying patient's designated caregiver, if any; - (iv) A signed statement from the designated caregiver, if any, agreeing to be the patient's designated caregiver and certifying that if the application is approved he will not be a registered designated caregiver for more than three (3) registered qualifying patients; and - (v) A designation as to who will be allowed to cultivate Marijuana plants for the qualifying patient's medical use if a Medical Marijuana dispensary is not operating within five (5) miles of the qualifying patient's home and the address where the Marijuana plants will be cultivated. - (2) The application for a qualifying patient's registry identification card must ask whether the patient would like the Department to notify him of any clinical studies needing human subjects for research on the medical use of Marijuana.
+The Department shall notify interested patients if it is notified of studies that will be conducted in the United States.